 There are three main routes that you can follow to get your hearing aids and each has different advantages, disadvantages and more importantly different hearing aid costs.

 You can choose an NHS hearing aid, buy an off-the-shelf hearing aid or buy a hearing aid from a private audiologist (either from one of the big multi-national chains or from a specialised local independent audiologist like us).

 Buying your hearing aids from an independent audiologist will result in you paying higher hearing aid prices than if you got your hearing aids from the NHS or an off-the-shelf supplier.

 However, there are so many benefits that come along with paying these higher hearing aid costs that we think the choice is a complete no-brainer!

 However, it is worth noting that private audiologists fall into two categories; big multi-national chains such as Boots, and independent audiologists such as Hearing Aid UK.
 There are a number of differences between these two types of private audiologists.

 The main thing to remember is that most of the big multi-national chains are actually tied to one or more specific hearing aid manufacturers, for example, Boots is actually partly owned by Phonak.
 Whereas independent private audiologists are just that – independent.

-This means that an independent private audiologist will be able to find the exact right hearing aid for you from right across the entire spectrum of manufacturers and hearing aid types.
+This means that an independent private audiologist will be able to find the exact right hearing aid for you from across the entire spectrum of manufacturers and hearing aid types.

-This not only gives you more control and more choice but could also mean that you actually end up paying less for your hearing aid if you buy from one of the big chains.
+This not only gives you more control and more choice but could also mean that you actually end up paying less for your hearing aid than if you buy from one of the big chains.

 The cost of buying your hearing aid from a private audiologist can vary depending on which make and model of hearing aid you choose.
 In essence, hearing aid prices can be divided into three bands, which reflect the levels of performance and technology of those hearing aids.